martinhristov90/packer_vault/README.md

 #### N.B :
 - Before starting the build process create an empty box in VagrantCloud with name `vault`, for example `YOUR_VAGRANTCLOUD_NAME/vault`, this is a workaround, otherwise you are going to get an error in uploading the box to VagrantCloud.
 - The machine automatically exposes tcp/udp ports 8200 and 8201 to your host machine.
+- Inspec profile can be found in [this](https://github.com/martinhristov90/inspecVault) repository.